 - Respect flag signals.

 - Wearing a helmet is required (make sure the helmet is also fastened), wear seatbelts and keep windows closed.
 Wear adequate clothing.
 The best is a racing overall.
 If you don’t have one, wear fire resistant clothing (cotton/wool), long sleeves / trousers are required.
-No polyester or other synthetic materials please.
+We advice for your own safety not to wear polyester or other synthetic materials.